 Besides the high quality of life and the prospects of making a profitable investment in the property market, buying Portugal real estate has many key advantages, which include:

-• No restrictions on non-EU citizens considering renting or buying property in Portugal
+- There are no restrictions on non-EU citizens considering renting or buying properties in Portugal

 Can foreigners buy property in Portugal?

-Foreign buyers can purchase property in Portugal, with there being no restrictions on foreign ownership of property.
-With the assistance of a buyer’s agent or a real estate agent, and a real estate lawyer, a successful property purchase in Portugal will be a relatively easy process.
+Foreign buyers can purchase property in Portugal, and there are no restrictions on foreign ownership of property.
+With the assistance of a buyer’s agent, a real estate agent, and a real estate lawyer, a successful property purchase in Portugal will be a relatively easy process.

 Even though professional real estate assistance is not a strict requirement, it is highly recommended to work alongside a Portuguese lawyer and a real estate agent when buying property in Portugal.
-It’s important to note that, while a real estate agent works on behalf of the seller and will therefore secure a higher commission, a buyer’s agent works solely on behalf of the buyer, ensuring their needs are protected and that they secure the best possible price for the property, assisting them with the negotiation stages.
+It’s important to note that real estate agents work on behalf of the seller, while buyer’s agents work solely on behalf of the buyer, ensuring their needs are protected and that they guarantee the best possible price for the property, assisting them with the negotiation stages.

-If you are planning to relocate and seek residence in Portugal, you will need to secure residence in the country through one of the visa options the Portuguese government offers, which we will explore later in this article.
+If you are a non-EU citizen planning to relocate and seek residence in Portugal, you will need to secure residence through one of the visa options the Portuguese government offers.
+These options include the Portugal Golden Visa, D7 Visa, and Digital Nomad Visa, which we will explore later in this article.

 Top Locations to Buy Property in Portugal

 Portugal has a diverse property market.
-Where you choose to buy property will depend on your personal preference and requirements, whether you are looking for a charming city apartment or beach villa with splendid ocean views.
+Where you choose to buy property will depend on your personal preference and requirements, whether you are looking for a charming city apartment or beach villa with splendid ocean views in one of Portugal’s many beautiful coastal towns.

-In this section, we’ll provide you with a rundown of the top locations to consider buying property in Portugal.
+In this section, we’ll provide you with a rundown of the top locations to consider buying properties in Portugal.

 Lisbon

-For families, Lapa, Estrela, and Parque das Naçōes are good options to consider.
-Lapa and Estrela provide residents with peace and quiet, where you’ll be able to enjoy lovely parks and are just a short drive from the beaches on the Portuguese Riviera, such as Carcavelos.
+For families, Lapa, Estrela, and Parque das Naçōes are good options.
+Lapa and Estrela provide residents with peace and quiet, where they can enjoy lovely parks.
+They are also just a short drive from the many beaches on the Portuguese Riviera, such as Carcavelos.

-Parque das Naçōes, unlike anywhere else in the city, is located to the northeast of Lisbon, home to open spaces, river views, and some of the best restaurants in the city.
-This futuristic looking neighborhood is reminiscent of Canary Wharf in London.
+Parque das Naçōes, unlike anywhere else in the city, is located to the northeast of Lisbon.
+It is home to open spaces, river views, and some of the best restaurants in the city.
+This futuristic-looking neighborhood is reminiscent of Canary Wharf in London.
 You also have the Lisbon Aquarium here, the perfect day out for the family.

 Cascais

 Cascais, situated just a 30-minute drive from Lisbon, is a favorite with celebrities and lifestyle buyers.
-Famous for its picturesque beaches, fine dining establishments, and vibrant cultural offerings, Cascais offers a wide range of golf courses, a bustling marina and is next to the Cascais Sintra Natural Park, home to the Castle of the Moors and Pena Palace, perfect for history and nature lovers.
-You’ll find a wide range of luxury properties here, from modern apartments to mansions with sea views.
+Famous for its beautiful beaches, fine dining establishments, and vibrant cultural offerings, Cascais offers a wide range of golf courses and a bustling marina and is next to the Cascais Sintra Natural Park, home to the Castle of the Moors and Pena Palace, perfect for history and nature lovers.
+Buyers interested in Cascais luxury real estate options will find a wide range of luxury properties here, from modern apartments to mansions with sea views.

 Porto

 Over the years, Porto, Portugal’s second-largest city, has undergone a significant transformation, now rivaling Lisbon in popularity and allure.
-Porto boasts charming narrow streets, delightful riverside eateries, and chic boutique shops, making it a top destination in its own right and has evolved to become one of the most sought-after locations for luxury buyers.
+Porto boasts charming narrow streets, delightful riverside eateries, and chic boutique shops, making it a top destination in its own right.
+It has also evolved to become one of the most sought-after locations for luxury buyers interested in Porto luxury real estate, evident in the 12.7 percent price increase in the luxury real estate market according to the 2023 Knight Frank Wealth Report.

 For investors, Porto is experiencing increased demand for long-term rentals, driven by students, remote workers, and young professionals heading to the city.
 This makes investing here an appealing prospect offering promising rental returns.